What is Atrial Fibrillation?

 - Chest pain

-AFib symptoms can be occasional (those that come and go), persistent, long-lasting (occurring longer than 12 months), and permanent (when the heart rate can’t be restored).
-At the Heart Rhythm Institute, we take heart health and heart disease seriously and urge those experiencing symptoms of chest pain or irregular heart rate to take action sooner rather than later.
+AFib symptoms can be occasional (those that come and go), persistent, long-lasting (occurring longer than 12 months), and permanent (when a normal heart rhythm can’t be restored).
+At the Heart Rhythm Institute, we take heart health and heart disease seriously and urge those experiencing symptoms of chest pain or irregular heart rhythm to take action sooner rather than later.

 If you experience symptoms of atrial fibrillation, schedule an appointment with Dr. Beshai for a proper diagnosis using an electrocardiogram (ECG).
 Dr. Beshai may also suggest an ECG test if you do not have symptoms but are at a higher risk for AFib.

 How is Atrial Fibrillation Treated?

 An electrocardiogram can effectively determine the presence of AFib by sensing the heart’s electrical activity.
 Once you have been properly diagnosed with the condition and the area of the heart that’s causing it, Dr. Beshai can develop a treatment plan to encourage normal blood flow and prevent blood clots.
 The goal of atrial fibrillation treatment is to prevent complications such as a stroke.

 Treatment may involve the use of a blood-thinning medication like Warfarin to prevent the blood from clotting.
 Dr. Beshai may also recommend the WATCHMAN device, a small device that is inserted into the heart that closes the LAA and prevents blood clots from escaping and causing a stroke.
 This method is permanent and highly effective when atrial fibrillation involves the LAA.